alevani/ant_war_simulation/REPORT.md

 ## 3.1 Organization

 How do ants organize?
 Even though ants are simples beings, their collaborative behaviour are extremely complex and close to be on a military level.
 Each colony more or less have the same structure but it may slightly variate from a species to another.
 A colony begins with its queen.
-The queen is not a hierarchal label as she has no power on what the ant colony is doing yet she is the only type of ant that will give birth to young workers.
-It has been found that some queen may lay up to 1000 eggs a day for up to seven years.
+The queen is not a hierarchal label as she does not have absolute power on what the ant colony is doing yet she is the only type of ant that will give birth to young workers.
+It has been found that some queen may lay up to 1000 eggs a day for up to seven years (a grand total of 2'492'000 eggs).
 The larvae are the growing workers laid by the queen, and are source of high tension between colonies when an attack occurs as some species like to steal them as food supply or even to use them as new worker in the opponent's colony [^28].
-Growing to be adult ant, the larvae will splits themselves up in soldiers, workers and scout.
-Whereas being a soldier will depend on your
+Growing to be adult ant, the larvae will then perform task more than being attributed a role (see Task allocation section).

-- Scout

-- Soldier
-- Worker
-- Larvae
-- Drones (Their only purpose is to mate with the queen)
-- Winged male, once they mature live colony in swarms to create new colonies.
-We could imagine that the newly created colony could enter war with the original one (after a few gene epoch)

 ## 3.2 Communication